 This is not a simple solution but rather a whole infrastructure that involves card associations, retailers, shipping companies, and, of course, users themselves.
 However, this solution would eliminate possible fraud related to eCommerce and regular retail.
 With such system in place, friendly fraud, whether intentional or accidental, would decrease significantly.

 A simpler solution

 The blockchain-backed verification of every step is a life-changing solution, however, how long will it take to create?
 It’s not the technology that is a problem.
 In order for it to function, all of the parties have to agree with each other and implement verifications into their daily procedures.
 This requires onboarding hundreds of millions of users and changing customer behavior.

-For immediate fraud protection merchants can use existing BASIS ID solutions, which can provide address verification, doorstep verification, and identity verification of your customers.
+For immediate fraud protection merchants can use existing BASIS ID KYC and AML Solution, which can provide address verification, doorstep verification, and identity verification of your customers.
 This will protect you not only from friendly fraud but also mitigate risks of other financial crimes.